ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 There are no duplicates in a `Set`.
 Therefore, the string `"funkt"` is only displayed once although it appears twice in the file `dune`.

-## Extending a Module with a Functor
+## Extending a Module with a Standard Library Functor

 Using the `include` statement, here is an alternate way to expose the module created by `Set.Make(String)`.